Signs of Hearing Loss

 - Notice without reading lips, conversation is difficult

 - No longer noticing the sound of rain falling, blinker in the car, leaves rustling, dogs barking, traffic, etc

-- Avoiding social engagements because you are not able to understand what is being said
+- Avoiding social engagements because you are not able to understand what your friends are saying

 - Constant ringing or buzzing/humming in your ears, even in a quiet environment

 If you experience SUDDEN hearing loss, PAIN, DRAINAGE or any other abnormality of the ear, it is necessary to make an appointment with an audiologist immediately.
 Explain your signs of hearing loss to our patient care coordinator and she will schedule you for an appointment on an emergency basis.

 Hearing loss is a condition that sneaks up on most individuals.
 With more than 30 million Americans in need of hearing devices and trends showing that the number is growing exponentially, it’s essential that individuals become aware of how hearing loss can affect them.
 At Sioux Falls Audiology Associates, thorough patient education is our primary goal.
 Even if hearing loss has been troubling you for years, it’s never too late to receive experienced care.

 Our hearing tests include a detailed discussion of your current medical history.
 We take the time to determine how your symptoms are affecting your day to day life.
 A complete physical examination of your ear allows us to see if your ear canal is clear and healthy, or if there is an obstruction that’s causing your hearing loss.
 Using a series of audiometric tests, Dr. Norgaard uncovers which sounds you are able to clearly hear and what ranges of volumes or frequencies may present a challenge.
 She also assesses the type, source, and severity of your hearing loss.